philnewm/ansible-articles/ansible_molecule/getting_started/Ansible Molecule using Vagrant & Virtualbox.md

 Line 6: Same goes for the `converge.yml` playbook
 Line 7: Same goes for the `verify.yml` playbook

-Running `molecule ceate` and `moelcule list` when it's done should now display a vagrant instance.
+Running `molecule ceate` and `molecule list` when it's done should now display a vagrant instance.
 ### Access Vagrant Instance
 ---